d0k3/GodMode9/README.md

 ## Bootloader mode
-Same as [boot9strap](https://github.com/SciresM/boot9strap), GodMode9 can be installed to the system FIRM partition ('FIRM0').
+Same as [boot9strap](https://github.com/SciresM/boot9strap) or [fastboot3ds](https://github.com/derrekr/fastboot3DS), GodMode9 can be installed to the system FIRM partition ('FIRM0').
 When executed from a FIRM partition, GodMode9 will default to bootloader mode and try to boot, in order, `FIRM from FCRAM` (see [A9NC](https://github.com/d0k3/A9NC/releases)), `0:/bootonce.firm` (will be deleted on a successful boot), `0:/boot.firm`, `1:/boot.firm`.
-In bootloader mode, hold R+LEFT on boot to enter the boot menu. *Installing GodMode9 to a FIRM partition is only recommended for developers and will overwrite [boot9strap](https://github.com/SciresM/boot9strap)*.
+In bootloader mode, hold R+LEFT on boot to enter the boot menu. *Installing GodMode9 to a FIRM partition is only recommended for developers and will overwrite [boot9strap](https://github.com/SciresM/boot9strap) or any other bootloader you have installed in there*.

 ## Write permissions system